IsmaelMasharo/work-technical-test/README.md

             "Authorization": "Bearer jwtoken"
             }

 JWT its being sent at loguing.
-Should be sent in the header for user authentication.
+Should be sent back in the header for user authentication.

 Run server side:
 - cd server